spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/emergency-response/index.html.md

  - Vice President of the function who is initiating the communication (i.e., Security, Engineering, Infrastructure)
  - Legal (copy only)
  - Marketing Operations Manager
- - Appropriate field teams driven by the scope of customers receiving the communication (SAL/AE, SA, TAM, Professional Services)
+ - Appropriate field teams driven by the scope of customers receiving the communication (SAL/AE, SA, CSM, Professional Services)
  - Support, if there is any call to action in the communication to contact support